-At December 31, 2020, our cash and cash equivalents totaled \$92.4 million.
-Total cash and cash equivalents decreased by \$3.7 million from December 31, 2019 to December 31, 2020, primarily due to cash dividends paid in 2020, offset by net cash provided by operating activities during the year and by the CNY 20 million (\$2.9 million) refund received in March 2020 in connection with the withdrawal of our Chinese direct selling license application.
+At December 31, 2021, our cash and cash equivalents totaled \$83.8 million.
+Total cash and cash equivalents decreased by \$8.5 million from December 31, 2020 to December 31, 2021, primarily due to dividends paid during 2021.
 We consider all highly liquid investments with original maturities of three months or less, when purchased, to be cash equivalents.
-As of December 31, 2020, we had \$68.4 million in available-for-sale investments classified as cash equivalents.
-In addition, cash and cash equivalents included \$12.5 million held in banks located in China subject to foreign currency controls.
+As of December 31, 2021, we had \$66.6 million in available-for-sale investments classified as cash equivalents.
+In addition, cash and cash equivalents included \$4.1 million held in banks located in China subject to foreign currency controls.
+In April 2021, the Company adjusted the registered capital of its primary Chinese subsidiary and repatriated \$9.0 million from China.

-At December 31, 2020, the ratio of current assets to current liabilities was 4.64 to 1.00 and we had \$78.2 million of working capital.
-Working capital as of December 31, 2020 decreased \$3.8 million compared to our working capital as of December 31, 2019.
+As of December 31, 2021, the ratio of current assets to current liabilities was 3.79 to 1.00 and we had \$68.8 million of working capital.
+Working capital as of December 31, 2021 decreased \$9.4 million compared to our working capital as of December 31, 2020.

-Cash provided by operations during 2020 was \$1.9 million compared to \$18.6 million cash used in operations during 2019.
-The improvement in operating cash flows resulted primarily from improved profitability during 2020 and a decrease in accrued commission payments.

-Cash flows used in investing activities totaled \$211,000 and \$189,000 during 2020 and 2019, respectively.
+Cash provided by operations was \$1.0 million and \$1.9 million during 2021 and 2020, respectively.
+Cash used in investing activities totaled \$225,000 and \$211,000 during 2021 and 2020, respectively.

-Cash flows used in financing activities during 2020 included dividend payments of \$0.20 per common share during each quarter of 2020, totaling an aggregate of \$9.1 million.
-On February 8, 2021, the Board of Directors declared another quarterly cash dividend of \$0.20 on each share of common stock outstanding.
-The dividend will be payable on March 5, 2021 to stockholders of record on February 23, 2021.
-During 2021, we expect to continue paying a quarterly cash dividend of \$0.20 on each share of common stock outstanding.
-However, any future cash dividends will be at the sole discretion of the Board of Directors, and will depend on our results of operations, financial condition, capital requirements and other factors considered relevant by the Board of Directors.
+Cash used in financing activities during 2021 and 2020 consisted solely of quarterly dividend payments of \$0.20 per common share, totaling \$9.1 million in each period.
+Subsequent to December 31, 2021, on February 7, 2022, the Board of Directors declared another quarterly cash dividend of \$0.20 on each share of common stock outstanding.
+The dividend will be payable on March 4, 2022 to stockholders of record on February 22, 2022.
+We expect to continue paying a quarterly cash dividend of \$0.20 on each share of common stock outstanding for the foreseeable future.
+However, any future cash dividends will be at the sole discretion of the Board of Directors, and will depend on our financial condition, results of operations, capital requirements and other factors considered relevant by the Board of Directors.